Kennedy station

 It was built as part of the extensions west to Kipling and east to this station.
 The station's main complex has four floors with wheelchair accessible entrances.
 The ground level is the bus terminal surrounded by ten platforms that serve 16 Toronto Transit Commission (TTC) bus routes.
 Wi-Fi service is available at this station.

 Kennedy station was previously the southern terminus of Line 3 Scarborough before it was permanently closed on July 24, 2023.
 The line was opened in 1985.
 The station's bus terminal is being expanded to handle replacement buses.

-Construction to expand the station began in 2017 to add a platform for the future Line 5 Eglinton, which will terminate at the station when its first phase opens.
+Construction to expand the station began in 2017 to add a platform for Line 5 Eglinton, which opened in 2026.